wikipathways/wikipathways.github.io/json/index.md

 </dl>

 <h2>Find</h2>
-Note: these files have the same basic struture as the `getPathwayInfo.json` file, but with additional key-value pairs <b>(in bold)</b>.
+These files are particularly useful to consume into your own application or script when wanting to implement custom search functionality.
+Client libraries are available in specific languages that implement search based on these files.
+Note: these files have the same basic struture as the <b>getPathwayInfo.json</b> file, but with additional key-value pairs <b>(in bold)</b>.
 <dl>
     <dt><a href="./findPathwaysByText.json">findPathwaysByText.json</a></dt>
     <dd>Relevant text metadata for every pathway in WikiPathways.
 The `pathwayInfo` key contains an array of arrays containing each pathway's `id`, `url`, `name`, `species`, `revision`, `authors`, `description`, `citedin`, <b>`datanodes`</b>, and <b>`annotations`</b> key-value pairs.</dd>